 Chlamydia is one of the most common STDs.
-There are an estimated 1.7 million new cases a year in the U.S. Many people who have chlamydia do not know it.
+Many people who have chlamydia do not know it.
 Often there are no symptoms.
 Left untreated, chlamydia can cause infertility and pain in both women and men.
 Once diagnosed, it is easily cured with antibiotics.

 Find STD Testing Near You